The algebraic numerical range as a spectral set in Banach algebras: Introduction

 Meanwhile, the theory of spectral sets in Banach spaces appears to be much more demanding.
-Recall that the von Neumann inequality can be restated as saying that the closed unit disk is a $1$-spectral set for any contraction on a Hilbert space.
-In contrast to this, the closed unit disk fails to be a $C$-spectral set for any $C>0$ for some Banach space contractions.
-This is usually argued in the literature by saying that there exists an operator with unit norm which is not \emph{polynomially bounded}, see e.g.\ \cite[Section 4]{Cohen2018} or \cite{lebow1968power,gillespie1975spectral,Gillespie2015}.
-On the other hand, Kacnelson and Matsaev demonstrated in \cite{KM66} that for any contraction $T$ on any Banach space the disk $3\overline{\mathbb{D}}$ is a 1-spectral set, and furthermore, that the constant 3 is sharp.
-In fact, this result is a trivial consequence of a much older inequality attributed to Bohr, see \cite{Bohr14}, for disk algebra functions, see also \cite{paulsen2022} for a recent short proof.
+Recall that the von Neumann inequality can be restated as saying that the closed unit disk is a $1$-spectral set for any contraction on a Hilbert space. {In contrast to this, there are Banach-space contractions for which the closed unit disk fails to be a $C$-spectral set for every $C > 0$.} This is usually argued in the literature by saying that there exists an operator with unit norm which is not \emph{polynomially bounded}, see e.g.\ \cite[Section 4]{Cohen2018} or \cite{lebow1968power,gillespie1975spectral,Gillespie2015}.
+On the other hand, Katsnelson and Matsaev demonstrated in \cite{KM66} that for any contraction $T$ on any Banach space the disk $3\overline{\mathbb{D}}$ is a 1-spectral set, and furthermore, that the constant 3 is sharp.
+In fact, this result is a trivial consequence of a much older inequality attributed to Bohr, see \cite{Bohr14}, for disk algebra functions, see also \cite{paulsen2022} for a recent short proof { and \cite{knese2024three} for multivariate analogues.}

 This paper deals with the question to what extent the fact that the numerical range is $C$-spectral for Hilbert spaces operators can be generalized to Banach algebras.
 The most suitable generalization of the numerical range seems to be the \textit{algebraic numerical range} of an element $T$ of a Banach algebra $\mathcal A$, i.e., the set